-Utilities' main interest is in simply acquiring the rights to a piece of land in order to build and maintain a transmission line.
-Owning the land is not required to do this.
-Landowners, for the most part, prefer to retain ownership of the property so they can maintain better control over its use within the easement restrictions.
-Often, retaining ownership allows the landowner continued use of the property for things such as agricultural operations, yard extensions or open space, allowing the property to continue to contribute positively and productively to the owner and the public.
-Most adjacent uses pose no threat to the line and do not create a public hazard.
+Utilities' main interest is simply acquiring the amount of land necessary to build and operate a transmission line.
+Landowners generally prefer to retain ownership of the property so they can maintain better control over its use within the easement restrictions.
+Often, retaining ownership allows the landowner continued use of the property for things such as agricultural operations, yard extensions or open space, and allowing the property to continue to contribute positively and productively to the owner.